Chapter 3: Three Types of Knowledge for Product Managers to Seek

 Think back to the example discussed above, in which a Product Manager was seeking to improve the implementation experience for a particular product.
 How much more powerful would her arguments and design influence be after she had actually implemented the product herself, and gone through the steps that she was trying to improve?
 How much easier would it be for engineers, sales reps, marketers, and others to trust a Product Manager who understood from personal experience what works and what doesn’t work for users?

-The second reason to pursue product knowledge is trust–specifically, the trust of customers and the trust of your sales and marketing teams (although you may also win the trust of other groups as well, and that is a good thing).
+The second reason to pursue product knowledge is trust–specifically, earning the trust of customers and the trust of your development, sales and marketing teams (among many others).

-That having been said, however, both customers and internal teams need your help in order to use and sell your product, respectively.
-When customers see that you understand your product deeply, and can relate both general information and specific use case that speak their language, they become much more willing and likely to open up and share with you their problems and concerns, which is perhaps the most important input you can receive as a Product Manager.
+However, that having been said, both customers and internal teams need your help in order to use and sell your product, respectively.
+When customers see that you understand your product deeply, and can relate both general information and specific use cases that speak their language, they become much more willing and likely to open up and share with you their problems and concerns, which is perhaps the most important input you can receive as a Product Manager.